arnodeceuninck/distributed-systems-football-league/Readme.md

 ## API Calls
 Besides the CRUD operation, I've added API endpoints that seemed useful to me for the requirements from the assignment.

+# Login credentials
+The database is seeded with some sample data.
+There are also some accounts added.
+The password of each account is `password` (but can be changed per acoount from the admin interface).
+There is an account with the name `admin`.
+This is an admin account.
+There is also an account with the name `superadmin`.
+This is a superadmin account (can add new admins/superadmins).
+There are also accounts for the first 99 teams.
+The name of each of those accounts is `user<team_number>` (e.g. `user49` (with password `password`)).
+When logged in from a team account, you can edit your home scores and club info from the Team Admin panel.

 ## User-related
 ### Users